swiftlang/swift/lib/Syntax/README.md

 #### TokenSyntax summary

-- `TokenSyntax` are `RawSyntax` and represent the terminals in the Swift grammar.
+- `RawTokenSyntax` are `RawSyntax` and represent the terminals in the Swift grammar.
-- Like `RawSyntax`, `TokenSyntax` are immutable.
+- Like `RawSyntax`, `RawTokenSyntax` are immutable.
-- `TokenSyntax` do not have pointer equality, as they can be shared among syntax nodes.
+- `RawTokenSyntax` do have pointer equality, but they can be shared among syntax nodes.
-- `TokenSyntax` have *leading-* and *trailing trivia*, the purely syntactic formatting information like whitespace and comments.
+- `RawTokenSyntax` have *leading-* and *trailing trivia*, the purely syntactic formatting information like whitespace and comments.

 ### Trivia